cmohnacs/cmohnacs-web/README.md

 # cmohnacs-web

-Personal website to host discography, generative artworks, and other creations.
+Personal website to host discography, generative artworks, and other projects.
 Each page has a unique p5.js script as the canvas.
 Explore and interact.

 ## METpoint